Trains in Germany

 The Deutsche Bahn ICE ticketing system rewards passengers who book well in advance for travel on a high-speed train from Munich to Frankfurt am Main.
 Leaving arrangements until the last minute could make it very difficult to find an economical fare on this route.
 The Omio booking platform will give a useful overview of the variety of fares available, but in general the lowest prices for travel to Frankfurt am Main are usually available on very early morning or late evening departures from Munich.
 Where possible, avoid traveling during peak travel times.
 Use the Omio travel booking tool to search days either side of the travel date, to see if there are cheaper options available.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Some of the Munich train stations to Frankfurt am Main you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
-Similarly, some of the arrival train stations in Frankfurt am Main include Frankfurt (Main) Flughafen, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+When taking a train from Munich, you have a couple of train stations you can depart from including München Hbf, München Hackerbrücke and München Marienplatz.
+When you arrive in Frankfurt am Main, your train can arrive in train stations including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.

 Here are some other resources that might have the information you need